 8. Brussels sprouts

 A rich source of folate and vitamin C, sprouts also contain vitamin B6 which is involved in the metabolism of amino acids, the formation of red blood cells and a healthy nervous system.
 Along with many green vegetables, Brussels sprouts also contain a pigment known as lutein, which may stop blood vessels clogging up and so help prevent strokes and heart disease – and they're reasonably high in fibre.

 9. Mince pies

-It's the pastry that piles on the saturated fat and calories - the more expensive the pies, the thinner the pastry and the greater the fruit content.
-The dried fruit means there will be reasonable potassium content.
+It's the pastry that piles on the saturated fat and calories – in general, the more expensive the pies, the thinner the pastry and the greater the fruit content.
+The dried fruit means there will be some contribution to potassium intake.

 10. Christmas pudding

-A lot of Christmas puddings, especially shop bought ones, are likely to be quite high in both saturated fat and calories, but the dried fruit is full of potassium - and you can ease your conscience with the thought that a generous portion will also provide a reasonable amount of iron and fibre.
-But it pays to shop around - puds with more nuts and fruit are likely to have a lower saturated fat content.
+A lot of Christmas puddings, especially shop bought ones, are likely to be quite high in both saturated fat and calories, but the dried fruit is a source of potassium – and a generous portion will also provide a reasonable amount of iron and fibre.
+But it pays to shop around or make your own – puddings with more nuts and fruit are likely to have a lower saturated fat content.

 Healthy Christmas recipes

 Herb roast pork with vegetable roasties & apple gravy

 This page was last reviewed on 2nd November 2018 by Kerry Torrens.